brandonbakshai/Distributed-Bellman-Ford/README.txt

 I have one main class BFClient and three nested classes, Command, Listen, and Node.
 Command and Listen operate as threads independent from the main thread, while the Node class is purely for data encapsulation.
+The Command class/thread is just listening via the GUI for user commands.
+The Listen class/thread is listening for distance vector updates from neighbors and initiating processing, as well as sending host distance vector to neighbors.

-Note on the command line arguments of the program: the program is run as follows
+The program is run as follows

     java Client <listen_port> <TIMEOUT> <DV_file>